bufemc/a1fbox/README.md

 # Airport1 Fritzbox Tools

 Fritz!Box tool set by [Airport1], e.g. parse the call monitor, phonebook handling, automated call blocking.
+All is still in state _EXPERIMENTAL_ (WIP, "API" is not final).

 ### Ingredients
+- FritzConn: small helper to use only one FritzConnection for all modules
+    - ```config.py``` file in the base directory defines the paramters to connect

 - CallMonitor: connect and listen to call monitor on port 1012 of the Fritzbox
     - CallMonitorLine: line parser and phone number anonymizer
     - CallMonitorLog: optional logger for lines, either one big file or daily files

-- CallBlocker: _EXPERIMENTAL_ (WIP, "API" is not final) - listen to call monitor and check RING events
+- CallBlocker: listen to call monitor and check RING events
     - CallBlockerLine: line parser and phone number/name anonymizer
     - CallBlockerLog: optional logger for actions, either one big file or daily files

 - CallInfo: examine an unknown phone number for rating or naming
     - CallInfoType: e.g. Tellows for scoring or RevSearch for reverse search via dasOertliche

-- CallPrefix: retrieve own area code and country code from Fritzbox or from a phone number, resolve name, using data:
+- CallPrefix: retrieve and handle own area code and country code, resolve name, using data:
     - ONB: (German) "Ortsnetzbereiche", area codes for Germany for landline numbers (from BNetzA)
     - RNB: (German) "Mobile Dienste, zugeteilte RNB", codes for mobile numbers (from BNetzA)
     - countryio-phone / -names: country codes and names (from country.io)

+- CallList: is not a module or class yet!
+    - Examples only, how to traverse and resolve last 400 calls

 - Phonebook: inherited and extended from [fritzconnection]'s FritzPhonebook
-    - Retrieve all contacts from a phonebook, see [fc-issue-53], [fc-issue-55]
+    - Retrieve all contacts from a phonebook, see [fc-issue-53], [fc-issue-55], but remove internal numbers
+    - Find a name for a number in phonebook, even if with/without area or country code
     - Add contact to phonebook, see [fc-issue-50]

 ### Setup